nasserahmed094/students/README.md

 - the difference between forking and cloning a repository,
 - stage, commit, and push your changes,
-- create a pull request to merge your changes to the upstream repository.
+- create a pull request to merge your changes to the upstream repository, and
+- how to deal with merge conflicts.

 ## Fork and clone the repository